 Court of Protection

 An increasing amount of Kevin’s work involves representing “protected parties” before the Court of Protection.
 He has experience of acting on matters where disputes arise in relation to both personal welfare and property and finance.
+He regularly acts on matters concerning deprivation of liberty, decisions concerning medical treatment, where the protected should live and whom they should have contact with.
 He is one of very few solicitors in Wales able to undertake such work under legal aid.

 He is listed as an “Associate to Watch” in Chambers and Partners 2017 and as a ranked individual in the 2015 edition of The Legal 500.